dimitri-nicolo/calico/v2.4/reference/calicoctl/resources/globalthreatfeed.md

 A global threat feed resource (GlobalThreatFeed) represents a feed of threat intelligence used for security purposes.

-At present, {{site.prodname}} supports threat feeds that give a set of IP addresses or IP prefixes, and automatically monitors flow logs for members of the set.
+At present, {{site.tseeprodname}} supports threat feeds that give a set of IP addresses or IP prefixes, and automatically monitors flow logs for members of the set.
 These threat feeds have their content type set to IPSet.
 IPSet threat feeds can also be configured to be synchronized to a [global network set](./globalnetworkset), allowing you to use them as a dynamically-updating